-2.1 Participants
+2.1.
+Participants

-Twenty-nine native French students (age M = 25.0 years old) from the Aix-Marseille University (Marseille, France) received monetary compensation for participating in this experiment.
-All participants gave informed consent in accordance with the declaration of Helsinki.
+Twenty-nine native French students (age M=25.0 years old) from the Aix-Marseille University (Marseille, France) received monetary compensation for participating in this experiment.2 All participants gave informed consent in accordance with the declaration of Helsinki.
 All participants declared to be non-dyslexic and to have normal vision.
+We did not inquire about the handedness in our sample.

-2.2 Stimuli and design
+2.2.
+Stimuli and design

 We devised 128 French sentences that were between 7 and 12 words long.
 Sentences comprised a 4-, 5- or 6-letter word at the third or fourth position that we marked as the target word.
 Targets were pronoun, noun or verb.
 The word immediately following the target-the so-called post-target word-always had a length of 4-8 letters (M = 6.16 letters) and was a noun, verb or adjective.
 In each trial of the experiment, we manipulated the identity of the post-target prior to its fixation (i.e., pre-boundary), across two conditions.
 In the Syntactically Compatible condition, this so-called preview word was of the same syntactic category as the post-boundary word, and thus posed a syntactically valid continuation of the sentence.
 In the Syntactically Incompatible condition, the preview was of a different syntactic category and posed a violation of the grammatical structure.
 Within each trial, the length of both preview types was equal to that of the post-boundary word.
 We further made sure that the average frequency of the preview was approximately equal between the Compatible and Incompatible conditions, at 3.61 and 4.12 Zipf, respectively.
-An example stimulus is shown in Figure 2.
+An example stimulus is shown in Fig. 2, and the complete list of stimuli is available in our online repository.3

-For each sentence we also created a question about the contents of the sentence, that was to be answered by means of two-alternative forced choice (2AFC) (e.g., in the example stimulus of Figure 2, a question might be: "What does the girl love?", to be answered by a left- or right-handed button press for 'candy' or 'trees' respectively).
+For each sentence we also created a question about the contents of the sentence, that was to be answered by means of two-alternative forced choice (2AFC) (e.g., in the example stimulus of Fig. 2, a question might be: "What does the girl love?", to be answered by a left- or right-handed button press for 'candy' or 'trees' respectively).
 The questions were a means to motivate participants to read attentively.